The people surrounding an entrepreneur make or break the success of any business plan.

 What was the worst job you ever had and what did you learn from it?

-Site preparation is the worst part of construction – if and only if – you are building in a finicky, high end neighborhood with tight planning and zoning regulations and on a difficult plot.
-By contrast, when Toll Brothers puts down one hundred boxes in the middle of Nevada, site prep is extremely simple and cost efficient.
+Site preparation is the worst part of construction – if and only if – you are building in a finicky neighborhood with tight planning and zoning regulations and on a difficult plot.
+By contrast, when Toll Brothers puts down one hundred boxes in the middle of Nevada, site prep is simple and cost efficient.
 But a job site in a tightly neighbored, heavily manicured, historic neighborhood is more difficult.
 A job site can be thought of as a golf course.
 Par is based on the number of obstacles, traps, turns, slopes, and waterways.
-I’m a numbers guy, so the mathematical calculations to get zoning approval are easy.
+I’m a numbers guy, so the mathematical calculations to get zoning approval are not so bad.
 Do it yourself first before you hire a surveyor.
 But the flowchart is as follows.
-Check the site plan for buildable square feet (FAR ratio), variance requirements, setbacks, easements, wetlands, wetland buffer zones, plot confirmation, height limits, and aesthetic layout.
-Second, perform a boring analysis and test pit analysis using a civil engineering firm.
+Check the site plan for buildable square feet (FAR ratio), variance requirements, setbacks, easements, wetlands, wetland buffer zones, and aesthetic layout.
+Then perform a boring analysis and test pit analysis using a civil engineering firm.
 This will tell you how deep the water table is, and how deep the virgin soil is.
-You want virgin soil for foundation stability, and you want to be above the water table (the highest water level that existed over 10,000 years).
+You want virgin soil for foundation stability, and you want to be above the water table (the highest water level that existed over 10,000 years is called the “mottling”).
 Ideally, you want high virgin soil and low water table.
 If you get the opposite result – high water table and low virgin soil – you may need to use expensive gravel fill to bridge the gap.
 The gravel is worth every penny to ensure your foundation and basement will be dry and never settle over time.
-Gravel is unsurpassed by modern technology in its natural ability to support a foundation while simultaneously operating as a large storm drainage battery.
+Gravel rivals any modern technology in its natural ability to support a foundation while operating as a large storm drainage battery.
 Next, calculate the weighted average grade plane, and figure out how much soil backfill is required to achieve the desired grade.
 Retaining walls may be used.
 The dreaded drainage analysis is next.
 You should plan on installing underground Coltec chambers to collect runoff from the gutters, leaders, leader drains, footing drains, and exterior sump pump.
 A sump pump should not be necessary if foundation and rooftop drainage are planned properly.
-An interior sump pump is undesirable in a well-built modern home, because it penetrates the underslab waterproofing, thereby puncturing the “bathtub.”
+An interior sump pump is undesirable, because it penetrates the underslab waterproofing, thereby puncturing the “bathtub.”
 The Coltec chambers must be above the water table and below the topsoil by specified feet, so make sure the cross section of the site plan can accommodate.
-Hire an engineering firm to certify the drainage that believes in the following principle: one would rather spend money on more drainage equipment, than on more drainage analysis of proposed equipment.
+Hire an engineering firm to certify the drainage that believes in the following principle: you would rather spend money on more drainage equipment, than on more drainage analysis of proposed equipment.
 Finally, get a landscaping expert to put on the finishing touches.

 If you were to start again, what would you do differently?

 This is going to come as a shock.
 Many builders have used ICF basements with wood frame construction above grade.
 I used an ICF basement and a full ICF frame above grade.
 If I had to do it all over again, I would use a standard block basement (and ICF above grade).
 When you place the first layer of waterproofing on a basement foundation side wall, you are waterproofing the exterior surface of the side wall.
 Standard block is easier to waterproof than the polystyrene foam of ICF block, because the foam can get banged up.
 Tears in the foam from underground rock and debris will also tear up the waterproofing layer.
-At first glance, one might mistakenly believe the polystyrene itself provides a layer of waterproofing.
-The ICF polystyrene is waterproof above grade for two reasons.
+One might mistakenly believe the polystyrene itself provides a layer of waterproofing.
+The ICF polystyrene is waterproof only above grade.
 Rainwater will drain down and not sideways through any cracks in the foam.
-Second, any contact with the concrete via cracks will be temporary and non-absorbent.
-Wood sheathing behind ICF polystyrene, for example, would not be “waterproof” without additional superficial coating/siding/flashing.
+Contact with the concrete via cracks will be temporary and non-absorbent.
+Wood sheathing behind ICF polystyrene, for example, would not be “waterproof” without additional coating, siding, or flashing.
 Back to the point, ICF foam in submerged water below grade is not waterproof, because contact with concrete is of long duration.
 ICF waterproofing is enhanced by adhering another layer of foam on top of the waterproofing layer (as it dries and hardens) as backfill protection, and then a hard HDPE drainage board (dimple board) on top of that for debris deflection and further downward drainage.
-The conceptual objective of below grade waterproofing of ICF is to attempt to recreate an above grade environment.
+The objective of below grade waterproofing of ICF is to attempt to recreate an above grade environment.

 As an entrepreneur, what is the one thing you do over and over and recommend everyone else do?